How we promote healthspan

 Be a life-changing thought leader in the prevention of mental disorders

-Alfred Deakin Professor Craig Olsson
+Deakin Distinguished Professor Craig Olsson

 Our research leaders

 Our researchers and research students specialise in preventive mental health care and clinical treatment of mental health problems.
 Many of our members are registered psychologists.
-All researchers have extensive knowledge about social and emotional development.

 Featured projects

-SEED is undertaking a number of flagship projects to understand the early origins of mental health disorders.
+Our researchers are undertaking a number of flagship projects to understand the early origins of mental health disorders.
 We collect data and samples from people over the course of years, decades and even generations and use that evidence to develop new interventions and resources and inform policy.

 The comprehensive monitoring system